 ACCC have witnessed a sharp increase in scams taking place through social media sites.
 If someone you’ve met through social media but you’ve never met in person asks you for money, your alarm bells should be ringing.
 Don’t ever wire transfer or send money to someone you don’t know because you won’t see it again.

-ACCC’s website provides a wide range of warnings including Don’t place bets with a scammer this spring racing season and Don’t be lured into binary options scams.
+ACCC’s website provides a wide range of warnings including Don’t place bets with a scammer this spring racing season, Don’t be lured into binary options scams and scams during the Christmas period (too-good-to-be-true scams holidays, goods that don’t really exist, and fake ‘missed delivery’ notices to potential victims).
 The tips provided are very helpful and informative.